Transparency at Bayer

 - Societal Engagement

 Transparency is a top priority for Bayer.
 We are committed to build up and strengthen trust by making information accessible from a whole range of areas.

-We disclose in-depth information regarding our political activities in the transparency registers operated by the European institutions and the U.S. Congress.
-Bayer goes way beyond the statutory requirements in doing so.
-For instance, we also publish data for countries where there is no legal publication requirement.
+We disclose in-depth information on our political activities in the transparency registers operated by the European institutions and the U.S. Congress.
+We also publish our key political positions on our website.

 We are committed to respecting and fostering human rights within our business activities and in business relations and to reporting transparently on the results of our activities in this area.
 For more information, please see our Sustainability Report.